-3 The Financial Adviser Service Fee, if applicable, is included in M&G's applia 3 The Financial Adviser Service Fee, if applicable, is included in M&G's annual management fee above.
+The Financial Adviser Service Fee, if applicable, is included in M&G's annual management fee above.
 An Ongoing Adviser Fee, over and above the Financial Adviser Service Fee, may be negotiated between the Investor and Financial Adviser.
 Should you agree to an Ongoing Adviser Fee, it will be paid via the regular repurchase of units.
-4 Where a transaction cost is not readily available, a reasonable best estimate has been used.
-Estimated transaction costs may include Bond, Money Market, and FX costs (where applicable)
+Where a transaction cost is not readily available, a reasonable best estimate has been used.
+Estimated transaction costs may include Bond, Money Market, and FX costs (where apolicable).